tsundoku/tsundoku.github.io/README.md

 Q - *what were the last projects that you worked on alone?*
 A - (many) data transformation tools

-Q - *what were the last projects that you worked on in a team?*
+Q - *and the last projects that you worked on in a team?*
 A - a web service maintenance project, I added the changes to the web service library (assigned to me because I originally made the library), and someone else added the changes to the UI
 A - a proof of concept for integration with an enterprise stack, I made the message queue library, someone else made the web service library and the UI

-Q - *and how big is the software team?*
+Q - *how big is the software team?*
 A - 4 people when I started, 8 people now
 A - but I also work on-site with banks and insurers, last year I was at FNB / RMB every other day

-Q - *so, what is good code?*
+Q - *what is good code?*
 A - code that doesn't make me think, organising the structure of a software project is essentially the same information design problem as every other information design problem

 Q - *do you use any unit tests or automated tests?*